Types of Articles and Photos Wanted and Guidelines for Submitting them to SOUTHWINDS Magazine

 - We’d like to see the who, what, when, where, why and how in the report writing.

 - Payment – Some of our regular writers and professional writers get paid and many articles are sent in by many writers who are not seeking payment.
 We always pay for good articles if requested.
+Payment is based on ten cents a word, which includes photos.
+(Please note that we cannot promise we will use your article until we see your writing and get to know that you will be submitting good articles.
+Most people can write fairly well, so don’t hesitate to try.)
 Please indicate on your initial inquiry if you are seeking payment.
 All payments are made (mailed) by the end of the month of publication.
 All articles printed will also be possibly printed on our Web site and publishing of the article on our web site is not reimbursed separately or additionally beyond the payment for the published article.
 SOUTHWINDS only reserves rights to the articles for one time publishing and possible publishing at a later time on the magazine web site, either that month or in the future.
 All of our issues are published on the internet and that could be forever (a very long time).

 - Original Articles.
 We only print original articles that have never been, and are not, at the time of publishing, printed elsewhere – including on the internet.
 After the month of publication, the article is the author’s to do with as they please.

 - Publication Rights and Originality of Work: SOUTHWINDS has rights to the work during the month of publication and it cannot be used elsewhere until after the month of publication.
-You can put links to the article during the month of publication or afterwards.
+You can put links to the article (how to place links) during the month of publication or afterwards.
 If you want whole copies of an article to put on your website, we only do this after the month of publication.
 This is out of fairness to our advertisers who pay for everything.
-Plus, the author’s permission is required to put an article elsewhere outside the magazine website, which we have to make sure of.
+Plus, the author’s permission is required to put an article elsewhere (permission not needed to place links to articles) outside the magazine website, which we have to make sure of.

 Some of the following guidelines for grammar and syntax make it easier for us to edit and use your material: